When it comes to social media marketing, you’re probably killing it with multiple campaigns, across many different social networks, right?

 However, if brand awareness is what you’re looking for at first, a growth in followers can be beneficial before getting into the more business-oriented metrics.

-Plus, more followers increases the organic reach you can get with your shared content, so along the line, it’s still important.
+Plus, more followers increases the organic reach you can get with your shared content, so along the line, it’s still an important metric.

 A few relevant KPIs to keep in mind for general brand awareness are: